 Day 2 (2.6 miles)

 Over dinner we talked about taking Rocky Ridge up to Raven Ridge and setting up camp near Beaver View.
 In the morning, we ate breakfast, broke camp, and headed out on the trail.
-About a mile and a quarter in the trail went missing.
-Since it’s a wilderness area there aren’t any blazes, but hikers before us built cairns (basically flat rocks stacked on top of each other to show the way).
+About a mile and a quarter in, the trail went missing.
+Since it’s a wilderness area there aren’t any blazes, but hikers before us built cairns (rocks stacked on top of each other).
 Well, we couldn’t find any cairns, so we broke out the map and compass.
 Since we were still headed north/northeast and we saw what appeared to be Rocky Knob off in the distance, we figured we were headed in the right direction.

 A half mile later we came across Rocky Knob and found the trail again.
 Once past the knob it was pretty much all ridgeline to Raven Ridge with the exception of a small downhill.
-Once we hit Raven Ridge Trail there were plenty of signs posted to mark the private property to the north of Dolly Sods and the trail.
+Once we hit Raven Ridge Trail, private property signs marked the boundary line between the land to the north of Dolly Sods and the trail.

 Day 3 (6.7 miles)